Temple Sowerby Church of England Primary School

 Design & Technology is a subject area which is very much related with areas of the curriculum such as science, art and craft, and language work.
+We also plan design and technology into our curriculum plans.
 It is intended to provide children with problem-solving experiences.
 They are encouraged to plan, design, make and evaluate.
 The children have access to a wide range of materials like construction kits, fabrics, wood, plastic and other items that can be used in their work.
 We also have a wide range of tools which the children, while supervised, are encouraged to use correctly and safely.

 Modern Foreign Languages

 Assessment is a continuous process whereby the class teacher is constantly monitoring each child’s progress throughout the year.
-We assess pupils progress using the Assessment for Learning which feeds into the school tracking system.
+We assess pupil’s progress at different points in the year to ensure children are progressing and this informs our teaching and feeds into the school’s tracking system.

 The children are assessed over the first six weeks of their school life.
 They continue to be assessed throughout their first year in school using the Early Years Foundation Profile.
 Each child has their own EYFS Profile where their attainment is recorded.
 This allows us to gain a baseline of information from which they can develop.
 Standard assessment tests are given to all children at the end of Key Stage 1 (7 years) and Key Stage 2 (11 years).
 These results are reported in the children’s individual report to home at the end of the school year.